Multiple output samples per input in a single-output Gaussian process: Experiments

 It may not be trivial to allow a GP to use sequential inputs.
 Work in \cite{lodhi2000} designs kernels to operate on sequences, while \cite{vandalen2015} extracts hand-crafted sentence-level features for SLA.
-This paper uses the activations after the NN pooling layer as bottleneck features to be sentence-level inputs to the GP \cite{salakhutdinov2007}.
+This paper computed sentence-level inputs using a NN feature extractor.
+The sequence of features, with length equal to the number of phones in the sentence, was fed into a Bidirectional Long Short-Term Memory (BLSTM) layer \cite{graves2005}, with 32 nodes per direction.
+The output was then pooled across all phones in the sequence with equal weights, and fed through linear and sigmoid layers.
+The output was then scaled to the bounds of the output score range.
+The NN was trained by minimising the MSE toward the combined reference score.
+The activations after the pooling layer formed inputs for the GP \cite{salakhutdinov2007}.
 The GP and NN feature extractor were not jointly fine-tuned, as doing so may overfit easily \cite{ober2021}.
-Principle component analysis whitening, estimated on the training set, was applied to these features to better abide by the diagonal covariance assumption of the scalar length hyper-parameter in the kernel in \eqref{eq:kernel}.
+Principle component analysis whitening, estimated on the training set, was applied to these features to better abide by the diagonal covariance assumption of the scalar length hyper-parameter in the kernel.
+Dropout \cite{srivastava2014} with an omission probability of 60\% was used before the BLSTM and linear layers.
+For NN training, a 10\% validation set was held out without speaker disjointment.

-The first experiment compares GP and NN SLA models, for each NN feature extractor.
-The standard GP was used, with only a single reference output sample per training data point, referred to as GP\textsubscript{base}.
-The GP hyper-parameters were optimised separately for each feature type, using gradient descent to maximise \eqref{eq:maximise_marginal_likelihood}.
-The mean score between the multiple raters was used as the training set reference output.
-The results in table \ref{tab:bottleneck_features} show that the GP and NN models exhibit comparable performances.
-A GP that uses the NN\textsubscript{scalar} bottleneck features may yield better PCC and MSE performances than when using NN\textsubscript{categorical} features, but $\rho_\text{PCC}=0.033$ and $\rho_\text{MSE}=0.078$ suggest that the difference may not be significant.
-All subsequent experiments use bottleneck features from NN\textsubscript{scalar} as inputs to the GP.

-The next experiment assesses the proposal, of allowing the GP to use the separate output scores from multiple raters in the training set, referred to as GP\textsubscript{joint}.
-This is compared against GP\textsubscript{base}, and also against a naive multiple output extension of repeating the training set input features, referred to as GP\textsubscript{repeat}.
-The GP\textsubscript{joint} hyper-parameters were optimised by maximising \eqref{eq:maximise_joint_marginal_likelihood}, and the predicted scores were inferred using \eqref{eq:multioutput_prediction_density}.